Editing a Switch Port

 - Egress ACL: An Egress ACL (IPv4) on a switch port filters outgoing traffic based on criteria like IP addresses, protocols, or port numbers to enhance security.
 Select the criteria from the drop-down menu.
 You can click Add ACL to create and apply a configuration profile to the switch's venue to add or edit the Access Control List (ACL).

-- Tags: Are used to manage and organize network traffic.
+- Tags: Tags are used to manage and organize network traffic.
 Enter a tag value.

-- Cycle PoE: Click this button to off power and then back on to reset or troubleshoot connected devices.
+- Cycle PoE: Click this button to power off and power back on a PoE-enabled port to reset or troubleshoot connected devices.

 - After editing the port, click Save.
 For an uplink port, the Modify Uplink Port dialog box is displayed and prompts you to apply changes.